Yukon-Literacy-Coalition/ylc_website_v2/src/_community-garden/2021-05-25-community-garden.md

       subTitle: ""
       body: >-
-        In the summer of 2021, the Yukon Literacy Coalition developed and built a Learning garden adjacent to the Pioneer Hotel in Shipyards Park in Whitehorse.
+        In the summer of 2021, the Yukon Literacy Coalition developed and built a Learning Garden adjacent to the Pioneer Hotel in Shipyards Park in Whitehorse.
 The garden will provide an opportunity for people to learn about planting, maintaining and harvesting a garden.
 The vision is to have family literacy programming, workshops for adults, and teachings